jggouvea/letmeblog/letmedoc.md

 # Processing the blog #
 Blog processing is done in stages:

-1. Content creation (don't even start if you have nothing to post...);
+1. Content creation (don't start if you have nothing to post.);
 2. Folder setup (`mkdir` the places you will use, `chmod` the directories, `symlink` them, if need, edit the webserver config if you plan to develop live etc.);
 3. Variables setup (edit the `site_vars.sh` script);
-4. Preprocessing
+4. Preprocessing;
-5. Compilation
+5. Compilation;
-6. Upload
+6. Upload.

 This document is about steps 3 to 5.
 The first one you must do on your own (I can't provide any advice on that), the second has been explained [above](#folders) and the last one each user will choose to do differently.

 ## Setting up site variables ##
 The file `site_vars.sh` stores a series of variables that will be read by every other script from now on.
-It is an absolute requirement that you edit it before you do anything else.
+You **must** edit it before anything else.
 I have provided a blank one, that you need to fill in. _Every variable is required_, though they some can have blank values.

 ```{.bash}
 \include{site_vars.sh}